proofgeist/js-dev-environment/README.md

 This course will immerse you in the environment.
 By the end of your stay, you’ll be fluent in creating simple and complex problem-solving widgets for your application.
 Through studying the content and practicing for yourself, you’ll feel at ease with this entire workflow.

+# The Environment
+### What it does
+This environment allows a FileMaker developer to start coding their widget and see the results right away in a FileMaker file.
+Once done developing, the can be inlined and pushed to the FileMaker file for use offline.
+### Consists of
+- A repository template on Github
+- A basic html / JS set up.
+- package.json file for install
+- A FileMaker file to show the widget rendered
+- Scripts to build and upload the inlined code to FileMaker

+# The Course
 ## Essential Question

 As a busy FileMaker developer, how do I build widgets efficiently and consistently?